 Assists customers with inquiries and complaints and takes appropriate actions to resolve them.

-Tasked with engaging in sensitive issues, maintaining confidential personnel information in accordance with legal guidelines which requires discretion, as well as regular customer contact requiring public relations skills.
+Tasked with engaging in sensitive issues, maintaining confidential personnel information in accordance with legal guidelines, which requires discretion, as well as regular customer contact requiring public relations skills.

 Attends all meetings of the Village Council, Budget, and, when requested, the Planning Commission.